Baadusha

 -

-Let the Baadusha cool down completely before serving.
-They will absorb the sugar syrup and become soft and sweet.
+- Allow the Baadusha to cool completely before serving — they will absorb the syrup and develop a soft, flaky texture.

-Garnish with chopped nuts like almonds, pistachios, or cashews if desired, and serve.
+- Garnish with chopped nuts like almonds, pistachios, or cashews if desired.